Upstatement/quickshare/README.md

 <script src="jquery.quickshare.js"></script>
 ```

-Then in a `<script>` tag or in a separate Javascript file include the lines
+Then in a `<script>` tag or in a separate javascript file include the lines

 ```javascript
 $(document).ready(function() {